 Your Company has complied with all the applicable laws to the extent applicable.

-All important and pertinent investor's information such as financial results, policies/codes, disclosures and projectupdates are Made available on the company's website (www.realgrowth.co.in.) on a regular basis.
+All important & pertinent investor's information such as financial results, policies/codes &disclosures are made available on company's website (www.realgrowth.co.in.) on a regular basis.

 For Real Growth Corporation Limited